Main Content start here

 Regional Insights

-Based on Region, West India have emerged as the dominating region in the India Influenza Vaccine Market in 2024.
-It is driven by high healthcare awareness, strong vaccination infrastructure, and increasing prevalence of respiratory illnesses.
-States like Maharashtra, Gujarat, and Rajasthan have witnessed a surge in influenza vaccination rates, supported by government immunization initiatives, private healthcare facilities, and corporate wellness programs.
-Maharashtra, home to major metropolitan hubs like Mumbai and Pune, has a high concentration of healthcare institutions, ensuring easy access to influenza vaccines.
-Additionally, Gujarat's strong pharmaceutical manufacturing base, with leading vaccine producers and distributors, has further contributed to the region’s dominance.
+Based on Region, West India has emerged as the dominant region in the India influenza vaccine market in 2024, driven by high healthcare awareness, robust vaccination infrastructure, and rising prevalence of respiratory illnesses.
+States like Maharashtra, Gujarat, and Rajasthan have notably surged in influenza vaccination rates due to government immunization drives, private healthcare facilities, and growing corporate wellness programs.

 Recent Development